laurenkolinger/3d/readme.md

 7. **Manual Touchups**: Review and touch up models (manual step)
 8. **Final Exports & Web Publishing** (step4.py): Create final exports and upload to Sketchfab

+**Note:** Each script will prompt for the project directory containing the `analysis_params.yaml` file if not provided as a command-line argument.
+This allows processing different projects without code modifications, as source files will be linked to individual project directories dynamically for each run.

 ## Detailed Workflow

 ### Step 0: Frame Extraction